Grigorii Mikitik, Leading Researcher.

 1. H-T Phase Diagrams, Vortex Pinning, Critical States, and Flux Creep in Type-II Superconductors.

-In particular, the H-T phase diagrams of type-II superconductors were analyzed, taking into account thermal fluctuations of the order parameter and flux-line pinning [13,17,36,38,46,53].
-The complete set of the critical state equations for thin flat anisotropic superconductors was derived [31,59,71], and a number of critical state problems were solved, including the problem of the vortex-shaking effect (see Reviews [88,94]).
+In particular, the H-T phase diagrams of type-II superconductors were analyzed, taking into account thermal fluctuations of the order parameter and flux-line pinning [13,17,36,38,46,53,97].
+The complete set of the critical state equations for thin flat anisotropic superconductors was derived [31,59,71], and a number of critical state problems were solved (see Reviews [88,94]), including the problem of the vortex-shaking effect [37,41,49,72].
 Effects of a sample shape and of anisotropy of the flux-line pinning on magnetic relaxation in type-II superconductors were studied [20,24,30,39,47,56].
+Vortex penetration into thin superconducting samples was analyzed, taking into account an interplay between the Bean-Livingston and the geometrical barriers for vortices in the superconductors .

 2. Electron Properties of Crystals with Degenerate Electron Energy Bands.

-Brief description of the problem: Degeneracy of the electron energy bands frequently occurs in crystals.
-In the crystals with inversion symmetry and weak spin-orbit interaction such a degeneracy mainly takes place along the band-contact lines in the Brillouin zone.
+Brief description of the research area and the obtained results: Degeneracy of the electron energy bands frequently occurs in crystals (and the topological semimetals are among them).
+In the crystals with inversion symmetry and weak spin-orbit interaction such degeneracy mainly takes place along the band-contact lines in the Brillouin zone.
 It was shown that if the electron orbit links with a band-contact line, an additional term appears in the well-known Onzager-Lifshits-Kosevich quantization rule.
 This term is a manifestation of the Berry phase.
-The modification of the quantization rule can be experimentally discovered as a change of the phase in the de Haas–van Alphen effect oscillations.
+The modification of the quantization rule can be experimentally discovered as a change in the phase of the de Haas - van Alphen and Shubnikov - de Haas oscillations.
 This change enables one to detect the band-contact lines in crystals.
-If the spin-orbit interaction is taken into account, the Berry phase manifests itself as a large g factor even for a weak spin-orbit coupling.
-The types of the band degeneracy were found which lead to the so-called giant anomalies of the magnetic susceptibility in weak magnetic fields.
-For all these types, the smooth (nonoscillating) part of the electron magnetization was calculated both at weak and strong magnetic fields.
+If the spin-orbit interaction is taken into account, the Berry phase manifests itself as a large g factor of electron orbits even for a weak spin-orbit coupling.
+The band-contact lines cause the emergence of the electron topological transitions of 3.5 kind in metals.
+The types of the electron-energy-band degeneracy in crystals were found which lead to the so-called giant anomalies of the magnetic susceptibility in weak magnetic fields.
+These types cover the degeneracies occuring in the topological semimetals.
+For all these types, the electron magnetization was calculated both at weak and strong magnetic fields.